 It is all by faith, including your growth into becoming like Jesus.
-You cannot properly put off, be renewed in your mind, and put on without faith in Jesus’ finished work.
+You can’t properly put off, be renewed in your mind, and put on without faith in Jesus’ finished work.

 If you want to become a better person according to the Bible, it’s all by faith, by trusting in Christ.
 It’s all in trusting in Jesus’ finished work.
 Your new identity is in Him.
-True and lasting change is possible.
+God will bring about true and lasting change in your life.
 Keep looking to Jesus.

 Looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.Heb.
 12:2 (ESV)